EuroProofNet/europroofnet.github.io/_pages/grants.md

 - An STSM must be between two different countries which are participating in the Action.
 - The typical duration is one or two weeks.
 We favor short missions so that more people can get funded.
 - A beneficiary of an STSM is reimbursed after his/her mission if to the conditions below are satisfied.
+- The total cannot exceed EUR 4000 (this is a hard limit).

 **Eligibility**